Horticultural Organization of Graduate Students (HOGS)

 Schedule of Upcoming Events & Meetings

-Hogs meetings are the third Friday of the month at PSSB A279 at 12pm.
+Hogs meetings are the first Wednesday of the month at PSSB A279 at 12pm.
 Hope everyone can attend!

 HOGS Officers 2016-2017

 - Presidents - Shital Poudyal & Yujin Park

 - Graduate Programs Committee Rep - Chris Gottschalk